oukaire/homepage/about.md

 I have a deep passion for sports.
 I love playing football and table-tennis.
 I am also a dance enthusiast.
 I have a 30-minute daily routine of stepping out of his comfort zone to learn something new.
 I love playing video games when I have free time.
 I do not often read literary books, but I enjoy reading technical journals and periodicals to remain current.

 ### Favorite Sport Teams
 With gleeful gusto, I have been an FC Barcelona fan since 2005 with Ronaldinho as my secret hero.
 Ditto for New England's patriots in American football and the Boston Celtics in NBA.
-I seldom follow tennis and golf: go Roger Federer, go Roy Mcllroy!
+I seldom follow tennis and golf : go Roger Federer, go Roy Mcllroy!